magento/devdocs/src/marketplace/sellers/marketing-review-guidelines.md

 *  Do not specify the extension version.
 *  Limit the use of the word _Pro_.
 *  Less is more.
 Avoid minute detail that is hard to understand.
-*  For 1st party companies, we recommend using the same image you use on Twitter, LinkedIn, etc.
+*  For first-party companies, we recommend using the same image you use on Twitter, LinkedIn, etc.

 ## Long description